Satin Black, Walnut, Cherry, Hi-Gloss White

 Absolutely!
 This is especially useful for connecting wired with newer Smartphones that do not have a headphone jack output.
 You'll need the correct USB-A adapter cable to connect from your tablet to the USB input on the HD3.
 These are generally available from the manufacturer of your tablet/smartphone, local electronic stores, or even online retailers.

 If the left speaker is in an easy to reach location, you can certainly use the physical knob to set volume.
-If not though, you can set the HD3 at a fixed volume and adjusting from your source device.
-Around 50% is a good starting point, but you'll need to experiment to find what setting works best to give you a good overall volume, and a smooth ramp up through the volume levels you typically listen at.
+If not though, you can set the HD3 at a fixed volume and adjust from your source device.
+Around 50% is a good starting point, but you'll need to experiment to find what setting works best to give you a good overall volume, and a smooth ramp up.

 Not necessarily.
 Audioengine speakers and amplifiers are very efficient and designed together as a system so therefore we get more volume output than stereo receivers or amplifiers that might higher wattage or power numbers.
 Due to this tuning we achieve big sound outputs with a fraction of the power required by other systems.

 Yes, an AC wall outlet near the HD3 is all you need to power the W3 or D2 wireless receiver.
 Simple.

 Audioengine speakers can be easily connected to the audio output on your TV set.
 Any of our speakers will provide a greatly enhanced TV audio experience with a wider soundstage and better imaging than most sound bars.